 Then there are chapters on how to support your child on their journey, understanding how minority stress impacts your child, professional support and mental health considerations, what you can do to beat the odds, and nurturing your child's resilience.
 These are the kind of topics you didn't even know you needed to read about yet, but all nicely collected into one volume, answering questions you hadn't even thought of.

 The Transgender Teen is the perfect book to read when your child first comes out as transgender.
 This is especially true for parents of teen and young adult children.
 It gives you a place to start your learning journey.
 It also answers your questions and offers support as you read.
 The back provides a glossary of terms you might find in the book or as you research more on the Internet.

-At 336 pages and twelve chapters, The Transgender Teen is a bit of a longer of a read but worth your time.
-It’s a book you won’t be able to put down and one you will return to again and again.
+At 336 pages and twelve chapters, The Transgender Teen is a bit longer of a read but worth your time.
+It's a book you won't be able to put down and one you will return to repeatedly.
 Also, for parents of younger children, Stephanie Brill and Lisa Kenney wrote The Transgender Child.
-It addresses topics relevant to children such as navigating schools and doctors visits and how to deal with other families and playdates.
+It addresses topics relevant to children, such as navigating schools and doctor visits and how to deal with other families and playdates.
 What do you do when your son wants to wear a dress to school?
-Stephanie Brill is the founder of and board chair of Gender Spectrum, an organization at the forefront of work related to children, youth, and gender.
+Stephanie Brill is the founder and board chair of Gender Spectrum, an organization at the forefront of work related to children, youth, and gender.
 You can learn more about them at the link above.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.